sreehari-vr/notes/react.md

 ```

-## Q: Role of `type` attribute in script tag?
+## Q25: Role of `type` attribute in script tag?
 What options can I use there?
 A: The `type` attribute specifies the type of the script.
 The type attribute identifies the content between the `<script>` and `</script>` tags.
 It has a Default value which is “text/javascript”.
 ### `type` attribute can be of the following types:
 - `text/javascript` : It is the basic standard of writing javascript code inside the `<script>` tag.